joao-frohlich/cpython/Doc/library/shutil.rst

       It is possible that files are created outside of the path specified in the *extract_dir* argument, e.g. members that have absolute filenames starting with "/" or filenames with two dots "..".

-      Since Python 3.14, the defaults for both built-in formats (zip and tar files) will prevent the most dangerous of such security issues, but will not prevent *all* unintended behavior.
-      Read the :ref:`tarfile-further-verification`
-      section for tar-specific details.

    .. versionchanged:: 3.7
       Accepts a :term:`path-like object` for *filename* and *extract_dir*.